h2oai/h2ogpt/README_LangChain.md

 * [GPTMana](https://play.google.com/store/apps/details?id=com.chatgpt.gptmana) Android Plugin.

-* [Genie](https://www.genieai.co/) but open-source and private.
+* [Genie](https://www.genieai.co/) but h2oGPT is open-source and private.
 Focuses on legal assistant.

-* [ResearchAI](https://research-ai.io/) but open-source and private.
+* [ResearchAI](https://research-ai.io/) but h2oGPT is open-source and private.
 Focuses on research helper with tools.

-* [ChatOn](https://apps.apple.com/us/app/chaton) but open-source and private.
+* [ChatOn](https://apps.apple.com/us/app/chaton) but h2oGPT is open-source and private.
 ChatOn focuses on mobile, iPhone app.

-* [Ask](https://iask.ai/) but open-source and private.
+* [Ask](https://iask.ai/) but h2oGPT is open-source and private.
 Similar content control.

-* [Petey](https://apps.apple.com/us/app/petey-ai-assistant/id6446047813) but open-source and private.
+* [Petey](https://apps.apple.com/us/app/petey-ai-assistant/id6446047813) but h2oGPT is open-source and private.
 Apple Watch.

-* [QuickGPT](https://www.quickgpt.io/) but open-source and private.
+* [QuickGPT](https://www.quickgpt.io/) but h2oGPT is open-source and private.
 QuickGPT is ChatGPT for Whatsapp.

-* [Raitoai](https://www.raitoai.com/) but open-source and private.
+* [Raitoai](https://www.raitoai.com/) but h2oGPT is open-source and private.
 Raito.ai focuses on helping writers.

-* [AIChat](https://deepai.org/chat) but open-source and private.
+* [AIChat](https://deepai.org/chat) but h2oGPT is open-source and private.
 Heavy on ads, avoid.

-* [AnonChatGPT](https://anonchatgpt.com/) but open-source and private.
+* [AnonChatGPT](https://anonchatgpt.com/) but h2oGPT is open-source and private.
 Anonymous use of ChatGPT, i.e. no account required.

-* [GPTPro](https://play.google.com/store/apps/details?id=com.dfmv.gptpro&hl=en_US&gl=US) but open-source and private.
+* [GPTPro](https://play.google.com/store/apps/details?id=com.dfmv.gptpro&hl=en_US&gl=US) but h2oGPT is open-source and private.
 GPTPro focuses on Android.

-* [Rio](https://www.oziku.tech/rio-openai-chatgpt-assistant) but open-source and private.
+* [Rio](https://www.oziku.tech/rio-openai-chatgpt-assistant) but h2oGPT is open-source and private.
 Browser-based assistant.

-* [CommanderGPT](https://www.commandergpt.app/) but open-source and private.
+* [CommanderGPT](https://www.commandergpt.app/) but h2oGPT is open-source and private.
 CommanderGPT focuses on MAC with a few tasks like image generation, translation, youtube query, etc.

-* [ThreeSigma](https://www.threesigma.ai/) but open-source and private.
+* [ThreeSigma](https://www.threesigma.ai/) but h2oGPT is open-source and private.
 Focuses on research tools, nice page linking.

+* [LocalAI](https://github.com/go-skynet/LocalAI) but h2oGPT has document question/answer.
+LocalAI has audio transcription, image generation, and a variety of models.

+* [LocalLLaMa](https://github.com/jlonge4/local_llama) but h2oGPT has UI and GPU support.
+LocalLLaMa is command-line focused.
+Like privateGPT.

+* [ChartGPT](https://www.chartgpt.dev/) Focus on drawing charts.